clbarrell/outofthebarrell/content/posts/2019-09-01-figuring-out-product-management-1.md

 As a People Scientist I acted as a non-consultant advisor to customers, ensuring they had and knew everything they needed to successfully work on improving their culture.
 This involved training, workshops, a bit of marketing events and some pre-sales.
 Basically abstracting myself one step away from the main relationship holder as well as one step away from the product.
 For this role, knowing the market we play in became really important and valuable.

-From these I learnt the following skills which I've found to 100% be transferrable
+From these I've learnt these skills and knowledge I've found to 100% be transferrable to PM

 * How to juggle fires with deliberate work
 * What customers want, need, hate and are willing to buy